filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 The sealing pipeline starts with the AddPiece part.
 A Piece in Filecoin represents data in a prepared format.
 This is a CAR-file produced by an [IPLD DAG](https://ipld.io) with corresponding PayloadCID and PieceCID.
 A Piece can be any size up to the sector size (32 or 64GiB).
 If the content is larger than the sector size it must be split over multiple PieceCIDs during Data Preparation.

 The AddPiece process takes the Piece and prepares it into the sealing scratch space for the next task (PC1) to take over.
 AddPiece is not a very intensive process and only uses some CPU cores.
-It is typically colocated on a server with other processes of the sealing pipeline.
+It is typically collocated on a server with other worker processes of the sealing pipeline.
 Most logically it runs on the PC1-server, as PC1 is the next process to run.

+Consider limiting the AP process to a few cores by using (where xx-xx is the range on which cores the process needs to run on):

+    taskset -c xx-xx lotus-worker run ...

 ## PreCommit 1 (PC1)